 Universal Coaching Skill Sets

-- Develop good relationships which are based on trust and professionalism.
+- Develop good relationships based on trust, safety and professionalism.

 - Great communication: Listening, questioning and explaining.

-In addition to skills, there are a number of universal techniques that coaches use.
-These are basic categories of tools which overlap with positive psychology interventions.
+In addition to these fundamental coaching skills, there are a number of universal techniques that coaches use.
+These are basic categories of coaching tools which overlap with positive psychology interventions.

 3 Universal Techniques